kind3r/getting-started-with-your-artillery-printer/3d-printer-overview.md

 > A great article explaining all the movements of the axis can be found here: [3D Printer Axis: The Basics](https://all3dp.com/2/3d-printer-axis-all-you-need-to-know/).

-> For more details about the stepper motors watch this video: [How does a Stepper Motor work ?](https://www.youtube.com/watch?v=eyqwLiowZiU).
+> For more details about the stepper motors watch: [How does a Stepper Motor work ?](https://www.youtube.com/watch?v=eyqwLiowZiU).

 Now that you have an ideea about the movement of the motors, let's investigate the role of the motor driver.
 The driver handles routing the power to the 2 stepper motor coil pairs while providing an easy control interface.
 The printer's CPU tells the driver to move a specified number of steps in some direction with a specified speed and the driver translates this into alternating current for the 2 coil pairs in order to perform the specified move.
 Drivers can perform silent moves by using babystepping technology, they can also detect if a motor moved or not thus providing virtual endstops.